Torkiliuz/dc_uploader/README.md

 The queue file provided to `queue_upload.sh` can either be a full absolute path or a relative path relative to `queue_upload.sh`. e.g. `queue_upload.sh some_queue_file.txt [OPTION]` if queue file is located in the same folder as `queue_upload.sh`.

 If you want to see a log of what was successful during the last run, the success/failure of each queue item is logged in `files/queue_upload.log`.
-This log is overwritten each time `queue_upload.sh` is run.

 Since this might take a while, it might be a good idea to execute this as a detached screen.
 See [FAQ](https://github.com/FinHv/dc_uploader/tree/main?tab=readme-ov-file#faq).